About me

 - Can I live with young children?
 No - 16+

 - Do I have any medical issues?
 Potentially - On October 16th 2025, Lois underwent a dental procedure due to the deteriorating condition of her teeth.
 During this visit, blood was also drawn to test for anaemia, as her gums appeared somewhat pale.
 The dental examination indicated that she was missing three teeth, but the remaining ones were thoroughly cleaned.
 Lois returned for another set of blood tests on October 23rd, with results showing an increase in her red blood cells, which pleased the vet.
-We have been advised to bring her back for another blood test in three months (if she is still in our care).
 Unfortunately, Lois experienced significant stress at the vet's and required a dose of gabapentin the night before and the morning of her appointment to help calm her nerves.
+She dislikes going to the vets at all costs!
+As Lois has improved since being back in our care, by maintaining a healthy coat, putting on weight & seeming brighter in herself compared to when she first came back, the vets are not too worried about repeating the bloods again unless she shows signs of ill health.
 Additionally, Lois was spayed by us when she first entered our care in 2020.
+Lois is currently not vaccinated.

 - Can I live as an indoor cat?
 No

 - What was the reason for my surrender?
-My owner unfortunately faced health issues that made it difficult for them to care for me & another cat in the home
+Lois's owner unfortunately faced health issues that made it difficult for them to care for her & the other cat at the property

 Meet Lois Lane!